MehdizadeMilad/MehdizadeMilad/README.md

 <img alt=" title=" title="GraphQL" src="https://cdn.jsdelivr.net/npm/graphql-playground-react/build/logo.png" height="34">

-Currently I live in Iran and work at <a href="https://cafebazaar.ir/app/com.akaf.quiztion?l=en"> Quiztion </a> Remotely.
+Currently I live in Iran and work with <a href="https://cafebazaar.ir/app/com.akaf.quiztion?l=en"> Quiztion </a> Remotely.

 ⚡ Fun fact: sometimes I feel appreciation to Computer for what it does for me 🤗
 <br>